 A little more than three years ago now I wrote a blog post titled, “dreams really do come true.”
-You can read it here if you’d like.
 I wrote it after we [aka Northern Arizona Elite] had signed a three-year sponsorship agreement with HOKA ONE ONE.
 I called it a “life-changing moment,” and compared it to other such moments I had experienced, moments that had changed my life for the better.
 But of course, you can’t actually know if something will change your life for the better in the moment itself.
 Only upon reflection, years later, can we say for certain what sent us on a certain path.
 As such I can now report, at least on this one, that I was 100% correct.
 These last three years have been among the happiest and most fulfilling of my life and I firmly believe will remain so forever.

 And though at times this entire thing does indeed feel like a dream here we are again.
 The news was released today that we have signed another multi-year deal with HOKA that will take us through the 2020 Olympic cycle!!

 I knew I wanted to write something meaningful to accompany this awesome news for a long time now and a million different ideas have gone through my mind about what to say.
 In the end though, I went back to one sentence from that post three years ago where I said, “And yes, dreams do come true, but only if you work your butt off for them and only if you surround yourself with bright, driven, loyal people who make you a better person just by being around them.”

 And there it is.
 What the heck was I wasting all my time with before?
 The answer was easy.
 I want to use these lines below to say THANK YOU.
 To say thank you to all the wonderful people who have made this possible.